team-capex/big-map-archive/README.md

 ## Support

-If you have any comments or questions, please send your emails to big-map-archive@materialscloud.org.
+If you have any comments or questions, please send your emails to big-map@dtu.dk.

 ## Issues